barklund/mortenbarklund.com/content/blog/3-examples-that-even-google-cannot-do-accessibility-right/index.md

 <caption><em><small>After attempting to activate the "contacts" tab, the "phone calls" tab simply closes.</small></em></caption>
 </figure>

-The expected behavior is of course, that the focussed tab changes when arrow keys are pressed - both visually but also with respect to being the actual `document.activeElement`.
+The expected behavior is of course, that the focused tab changes when arrow keys are pressed - both visually but also with respect to being the actual `document.activeElement`.

 ### What's wrong?